 Finally, on the publication of the intranet, we performed some A / B testings that by adding heatmaps and scrollmaps tests, optimized the navigation and distribution of content cards.

-Deliverables: Task flows results, accessibility results, heatmaps, scrollmaps, clickmaps, A/B tests results.
+Deliverables: Task flows results, accessibility results, heatmaps, scrollmaps, clickmaps, A/B tests results, heuristics, accessibility results.

 Changing an intranet is quite wide due to the multiple technological limitations that it is in itself.
 Additionally, wanting to make such an aesthetic of a public portal with a private portal reinforces the need for effort in the experience, interaction and visual design in order not to break the basic guidelines of a brand.